ibm-cloud-docs/dns-svcs/custom-resolver.md

 # Working with custom resolvers
 {: #custom-resolver}

-A private DNS custom resolver extends {{site.data.keyword.dns_full}}'s capability to meet the needs of a hybrid cloud environment by enabling resolution of the {{site.data.keyword.cloud_notm}} VPC hostnames from on-premises DNS resolvers, and also enables the  resolution of on-premises hostnames from the {{site.data.keyword.cloud_notm}}.
+A private DNS custom resolver extends {{site.data.keyword.dns_full}}'s capability to meet the needs of a hybrid cloud environment by enabling resolution of the {{site.data.keyword.cloud_notm}} VPC hostnames from on-premises DNS resolvers and enables the resolution of on-premises hostnames from the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 Key features of the custom resolver: